sfnvm/rehype-code-language-labels/README.md

 # rehype-code-language-labels

-Rehype plugin that create element before code section when parsing Markdown code blocks.
+Rehype plugin that creates an element before the code section when parsing Markdown code blocks.

 ## Installation